 Beginning at dusk makes sense for when anglers of average stamina haul out, I quietly slip in.
 Despite my years on the water, nerves still weave accelerant into anticipation.
 With three streets to go, tension builds.
 I peer over small hills, wincing, worried someone might be there.
-Decades in salt ponds has taught me where fish should be, wise, wary of little then reminds me what I know is also very little.
+Decades in salt ponds has taught me where fish should be then reminds me what I know is also very little.
 Soon paddling east, at peace, I look up.
 Twilight is pure magic advancing subtle awakenings of heaven so there is always reason to look upwards.
 Light fades as perception expands.
 Springtime grasses sweeten everything as I drift, casting blindly over cobbled rock bottom.
 Spartina offers no such scent but it whispers.
 Inevitably, some heron on spindly legs squawks displeasure with my arrival though our separation is ample.

 Some salt pond nights, laughter carries on camp fire smoke.
 White pine.
 Western anglers will opine for mesquite but from sea level, watching thin wisps of grey, barely visible through salted glasses, it is a scent of shorelines.
 On cold nights, it is oak smoke escaping warm homes.
 At night, my moves must be sedulous.
 Experience guides directions yet years are erased when Nature hides bait or pressure turns fish back.
 Seasons are fleeting but there is no call to rush a night because night is the reason I am there, with wide eyes surveying all directions always.
 Some nights, fish come to my hooks quickly.
 Maybe they are heavy though soon sluggish after their pugilistic resistance with stomachs full.
 Some nights, Nature drafts other plans, divergent from mine so there are no fish.
 Or, they are present with no intention of feeding or meeting me.
 So I drift, knowing fish were never the reason.